Grace wins 800 to cap journey from near-retirement to Olympics

 “I was aware that it was happening,” she said of Montano’s tumble and Martinez’s stumble.
 “It wasn’t a distraction.
 At that point, I just saw the finish line and focused on finishing hard.”

-Before the race, Grace and Wartenburg planned to stay in Lane 1 as long as possible, and that was a fortuitous decision, since it helped her avoid the chaos going on in Lanes 2 and 3.
+Before the race, Grace and Wartenburg planned for her to stay in Lane 1 as long as possible, and that was a fortuitous decision, since it helped her avoid the chaos going on in Lanes 2 and 3.

 “I told her yesterday, ‘Don’t run 810 meters — run 800,’” said Wartenburg.
 “We talked about sliding down and staying on the rail, hoping it would open up; if not, waiting for the last possible moment to pop out.”